A generalization of Bring's curve in any characteristic: The action of on

 \end{lemma} \begin{proof} We will perform the proof for $m$ even.
 The same approach can be applied for $m$ being odd.
 Let $u$ be the (unique) involution in $G$ which fixes $P_\omega$.
 Then $u$ acts on $(X_1,\ldots,X_{m})$ as the involutory permutation $(X_1X_{(m+2)/2})(X_2X_{(m+4)/2})\cdots (X_{m/2}X_{m})$.
 Therefore, the centralizer $C_G(u)$ of $u$ in $G$ has order $2^{m/2}(m/2)!$, and hence $u$ has as many as

 conjugate in $G$.
 We show that if $v$ is conjugate of $u$ in $G$ and $u\neq v$ then $u$ and $v$ has no common fixed point.
 Assume on the contrary the existence of a point $Q\in V$ such that $u(Q)=v(Q)$.
 Then $u$ and $v$ are two distinct involutions in the stabilizer $G_Q$ of $Q$ in $G$.
 On the other hand, since either $p=0$ or $p>0$ and $p\nmid |G|$, $G_Q$ is cyclic, and hence it contains at most one involution; a contradiction.
 Therefore, each point in the $G$-orbit $\Omega_\omega$ is the fixed point of exactly one involution which is conjugate to $u$ in $G$.
 If $N_u$ counts the fixed points of $u$ in $\Omega_\omega$, this yields that $|\Omega_\omega|=k N_u$.
 Therefore, the number of fixed points $u$ in $\Omega_\omega$ equals (\ref{eq8mar}).
 It remains to show that $u$ has no further fixed points on $V$.
 By Lemma \ref{lem7oct} the stabilizer of any point $Q\in \Omega_\varepsilon$ in $G$ has odd order and hence contains no involution.
 By Lemma \ref{3orbite}, the 1-point stabilizer of the remaining short orbit has order $2$ and its non-trivial element is a transposition.
-Since $u$ is not a transposition, the claim follows.

-\end{proof} \begin{theorem} If $\mathbb{K}$ has zero characteristic, or it has characteristic $p$ and the $\mathbb{K}$-automorphism group of $V$ is tame, then $G$ is the $\mathbb{K}$-automorphism group of $V$. \end{theorem} \begin{proof} By way of a contradiction assume that $G={\rm{Sym}}_{m}$ is a proper subgroup of the $\mathbb{K}$-automorphism group $\Gamma$ of $V$.
-Then two cases arise, according as $G$ is a normal subgroup of $\Gamma$ or is not.
+Since $u$ is not a transposition, the claim follows. \end{proof} \begin{theorem} $G$ is an irreducible group in $PG(m-2,\mathbb{K})$. \end{theorem} \begin{proof} Assume on the contrary that $G$ preserves a projective subspace $\Pi$ of $PG(m-2,\mathbb{K})$.
+Any homology $g\in G$ induces a projectivity $\bar{g}$ of $\Pi$ where $\bar{g}$ is either the identity or a homology of $\Pi$ and in the latter case $g$ and $\bar{g}$ have the same center.
+From Lemma \ref{lem18oct}, the transpositions in $G$ are involutory homologies in $G$, and hence such involutory homologies form a conjugacy class $\cD$ in $G$.
+Therefore, two cases occur, namely either each involutory homology in $\cD$ fixes $\Pi$ pointwise, or the center of each involutory homology lies in $\Pi$.
+From the proof of Lemma \ref{lem18oct}, in the former case $\Pi$ is contained in any hyperplane $\Pi_{ij}$ of equation $X_i=X_j$ with $1\le i < j \le m$ but these hyperplanes have no common point, a contradiction; in the latter case, $\Pi$ contains all points $C_{ij}=(0:0:\cdots:-1:\cdots :0: \cdots :1:\cdots :0)$ with $1\le i < j \le m$, but these points generate $PG(m-2,\mathbb{K})$, a contradiction. \end{proof}